epandurski/flask_melodramatiq/docs/index.rst

 **Flask-Melodramatiq** is a Flask extension that adds support for the `dramatiq` task processing library.

-`dramatiq` is a great library, and Flask-Melodramatiq tries very hard not to force you to change the way you interact with it.
+`dramatiq` is a great library, and Flask-Melodramatiq tries hard not to force you to change the way you interact with it.
 Flask-Melodramatiq defines thin wrappers around the broker types available in dramatiq, so that all the power of dramatiq's API remains available to you.